mono/cocos-sharp-samples/SneakyJoystick/README.md

 SneakyJoystick: Famous Joycontrol on screen
 -------------------------------------------

-Ported to CocosSharp by Jose Mendez.
+Ported to CocosSharp by José Medrano.

 The src directory contains the ported code of SneakyJoystick to C# to be used within CocosSharp
 + Uses CustomEvents dispatched by the EventDispatcher of CocosSharp to :